 Count 7: Step on your right foot

 Count 8: Pause.
-Just like the fourth beat, the eighth beat is also a pause where you do not take any step or transfer any weight.
+Just like the fourth beat, the eighth beat is also a pause where you do not take any steps or transfer any weight.

 Your partner should mirror your movement so that when you step your left foot forward, they step their right foot back, and so on.

-So, all in all, your basic salsa step counting should look like this:
+So, your basic salsa step counting should look like this:

-Now that you know the basic footwork, here are some basic steps that you need to master in order to apply what you know on the dance floor.
+Now that you know the basic footwork, here are some basic steps that you need to master to apply what you know on the dance floor.

 The very basic steps you could do with the footwork is to do it in place.
-This is a great opportunity to find your rhythm and get a natural flow in transferring your weight from one foot to another.
+It is a great opportunity to find your rhythm and get a natural flow in transferring your weight from one foot to another.
 Make sure that you are transferring all of your weight to each foot every time.
-Nailing whis salsa basic step is the fundamental for mastering the rest of the steps.
+Nailing whisk salsa basic step is fundamental for mastering the rest of the steps.